What kind of services does the North Carolina Department of the Secretary

 Who do I contact for information about federal and state taxes?

-If I am not eligible for a social security number, what do I use in place of it?
+If I am not eligible for a social security number, what do I use in place

 For information on what to use in place of a social security number, you should contact the U.S. Internal Revenue Service (IRS).